 Send consumers to a well thought out page on your website that’s built to convert

-Consumers that come across your appliance repair ads, typically have 2 options, either to call your appliance repair company from the ad or to click on the ad and visit your website.
-For the ones that click on your ad to find out more about what you have to offer, you will have to convince them with the information on that page, to call your appliance service company over the competition.
+Consumers that come across your air conditioning repair or appliance repair ads, typically have 2 options, either to call your air conditioning repair company or appliance repair company from the ad or to click on the ad and visit your website.
+For the ones that click on your ad to find out more about what you have to offer, you will have to convince them with the information on that page, to call your hvac company or appliance service company over the competition.

 Here’s an example, of a website that has a lot of conversion elements.